Rediscovery of CNN's Versatility for Text-based Encoding of Raw Electronic Health Records: Method

 The CNN-based decoder is designed with a symmetric structure of the CNN-based encoder.
 Specifically, while the encoder layers either compress the dimension in half or leave it unchanged, the decoder layers inversely expand the dimension by two or leave it unchanged, respectively.

 For the Transformer-based decoder, we reconstruct the original input $\textbf{x}$ by using cross attention between the latent vector $\textbf{z}$ and a learnable placeholder embedding with the identical length of $\textbf{x}$.
 Specifically, the placeholder embeddings are randomly initialized at first, and while passing through each layer of the decoder, the embeddings are decompressed at the channel level with cross attention applied.

-As shown in the decoder of Fig.~\ref{fig:transformerdecoder}, the decoder block consists of a transformer decoder layer in which cross-attention is applied and a linear layer for channel increase.
+As shown in the decoder of \figureref{fig:transformerdecoder}, the decoder block consists of a Transformer decoder layer in which cross-attention is applied and a linear layer for channel increase.
 Between the encoder and decoder, we add linear layers in order to match the latent and placeholder dimensions before applying cross attention.
 This is because the placeholder embedding dimension is increased with each decoder layer.
-An exploration of various Transformer-based decoder architectures can be found in Appendix.~\ref{apd:TransfDec}.
+An exploration of various Transformer-based decoder architectures can be found in \appendixref{apd:TransfDec}.